 I had to look into my sleep, I ended up getting an Oura Ring.
 It really helped out a lot.
 In case you don't know what an Oura Ring it's a wearable ring that tracks your sleep.
 And although it's not like super accurate, say like a polysomnograph that you would get from a medical doctor who specializes in sleep medicine, it's much harder to do a sleep study than it is to pop a ring on your finger after charging it for 30 minutes and just wear it every night.

-So here's what I want to tell you, here's what I do: I encourage more frequent exercise, but I think high intensity training is overrated.
+So here's what I want to tell you, here's what I do: I encourage more frequent exercise, but I think igh intensity training for people over 40 is overrated.
 So if you're crushing yourself in the gym, it's overrated, I believe.
 I'm not saying high intensity interval training isn't a good thing, I love doing that.
 I'm not saying lifting weights to muscular exhaustion is not a good thing.
 I love doing that.

 But you don't need to do it as, let's say for strength training, I do one or two sets per workout, but I'll train more frequently, I'll train up to four or five times as much as I can get away with.
 And I back off when my joints, when I start feeling, if I feel my joints too much, then I back off.
 But you can do a lot more training than you think.
 In fact, one of my favorite workout routines for people who come to me is I do a total body four times a week workout.
 I'll do, just for example, Monday, total body, Tuesday, total body, take a rest on Wednesday, hit total body again on Thursday and either total body again on Friday, or maybe even skip a day and do it on Saturday.
 All right?
 And you can mix the days up here depending on your schedule, but what matters is two days on, one day off, two days on two days off, or again with that, that, that second workout consecutive workouts, you could space it a day.
 And so you... but hitting four workouts per week.